 - Sub-Saharan Africa - May 30

 - Afghanistan, Armenia, Azerbaijan, Kazakhstan, Kyrgyzstan, Mongolia, Tajikistan, Turkey, Turkmenistan, and Uzbekistan - June 1

 90% of DSC Leads from the 2018-2019 term said they found a job, internship or started their own venture due to their experience with Developer Student Clubs*

-Have a minimum of two years left until graduation
+Have a minimum of one year left until graduation

-Enrolled in an undergraduate program at a college or university
+Enrolled in an undergraduate or graduate program at a college or university

 Can commit to program for one year